Lana Del Rey’s upcoming eighth studio album, and expected second release of 2021, Blue Banisters, just got a brand new cover.

 The new cover shows Miss Del Rey in a yellow sundress sitting outside on a deck or porch somewhere, flanked by two large German Shepherds (maybe named Tex and Mex?) — a mighty upgrade from the previous, if you ask us.

-Del Rey last teased that the album would be out on July 4, though plans have clearly changed since then.
+Del Rey previously teased that the album would be out on July 4, though plans have clearly changed since then.
 Below, is everything we currently know about the singer’s anticipated new album.

 Blue Banisters Release Date